 Prabhakar explains the slide in detail.
 He takes out a piece of paper on which he has written all the expenses he incurs to cultivate one acre of cotton – Rs.
-800 for a bag of seeds, 1,100 as wages to labourers to prepare the land ahead of the sowing period in mid-June and 400 more at the time of sowing.
-If the monsoon rains are good, he will need to remove the weeds in three phases, which is another 3,000 as wages.
+800 for a bag of seeds, Rs.
+1,100 as wages to labourers to prepare the land ahead of the sowing period in mid-June, and Rs.
+400 more at the time of sowing.
+If the monsoon rains are good, he will need to remove the weeds in three phases, which is another Rs.
+3,000 as wages.
 Fertilisers?
+Rs.
 3,000 more.
 Pesticides come to Rs.
 4,000.
-Harvesting costs Rs.
+Harvesting costs are Rs.
 5,000.

 And it’s not over yet.
 The final hurdle is selling it in the market, which costs Rs.
 3,000 per harvest, including transport and commissions to be paid to traders.

 “It adds up to 20,300 rupees per acre,” Prabhakar says.
 The anticipated market rate this year, when he harvests his cotton in November-December, is Rs.
 4,300 per quintal (last year it was Rs.
 4,000).
-“The income [after all costs] is 34,800,” he says.
+“The income [after all costs] is 34,800 rupees,” he says.
 So eight hard months of work and investments yields just Rs.
 14,500 per acre.
-And then Chavhal has to pay electricity bills for the water pumps, borewells — and more than Rs.
+And then Chavhal has to pay electricity bills for the water pumps and borewells — and spend more than Rs.
 14,000 per month on his six cows.

-The prices of cotton though, have not gone up in the same proportion.
+The price of cotton though, has not gone up in the same proportion.
 “The market rate for cotton was around 2,000 per quintal [15 years ago],” says Chavhal.
 “Eight quintals of produce on an acre meant 16,000 rupees.
-The profit was about 11000 back then – just 3,000 rupees less than what we now make, 15 years later."
+The profit was about 11,000 back then – just 3,000 rupees less than what we now make, 15 years later."

 “Look at all the expenses today,” Chavhal adds.
 “They have drastically gone up.
 Look at the growth in salaries of the working class [such as teachers, government employees or bank officials].
 And compare that with our graph.
 Is it fair?”

-Asaram Lomte, a senior journalist and Sahitya Akademi award-winner based in Parbhani, says for farmers used to cultivating cotton, alternatives such as tur or soyabean aren’t promising either, since these crops too are not being given a fair MSP, and returns on such food crops are anyway relatively low.
+Asaram Lomte, a senior journalist and Sahitya Akademi award-winner based in Parbhani, says for farmers used to cultivating cotton, alternatives such as tur or soyabean aren’t promising either because these crops too are not being given a fair MSP, and returns on such food crops are anyway relatively low.